In-House & Outsourced Affiliate Marketing: Getting The Best Of Both Worlds

 Faced with growing discontent on either side, the affiliate networks now have to work very hard to justify their fees.
 In some cases, where they are providing advertisers with little more than “bare bones” tracking, that will prove a difficult task.

-In 2014, advertisers want full transparency of the consumer journey.
+advertisers want full transparency of the consumer journey.
 They want to see the lifetime value of each consumer and match it back to the publisher(s) responsible for bringing the customer to their door.
 Unfortunately, the affiliate networks only ever see the data from the affiliate channel.

 They can’t and never will be able to see the data from your paid search, display ads, online PR and all the other channels within your digital marketing activity.